serhii-demchenko/project5-advertising-site/src/js/search-modal/readme.md

 ## For call modal

-- First import function
+- Firstly import a function `callSearchModal`

 ```js
 import { callSearchModal } from '{path to src/js}/search-modal';
 ```

-- Second use function for call
+- Secondly use a function for call

 ```js
 callSearchModal();